stride3d/stride-docs/en/manual/scripts/best-practice.md

 ## AI assistants and LLMs

 Large language models and AI assistants have become ubiquitous in most programmers' toolboxes.
 However, like all tools, they have their drawbacks.
 Consider the well-known idiom:
-> If all you have is a hammer, everything looks like a nail.
+> *If all you have is a hammer, everything looks like a nail.*

 As this phrase implies, we should carefully consider when to apply a given tool, lest we become overzealous or over-reliant on them, like the following study infers:
-> AI tools were perceived as helpful for understanding code and increasing confidence, particularly during initial development.
-However, students reported difficulties transferring knowledge to unaided tasks, revealing possible overreliance and gaps in conceptual understanding.
+> *AI tools were perceived as helpful for understanding code and increasing confidence, particularly during initial development.
+However, students reported difficulties transferring knowledge to unaided tasks, revealing possible overreliance and gaps in conceptual understanding.*
+>
-> Rojas-Galeano et al. (2025).
+> **Rojas-Galeano et al**.
+(2025).
 Between Tool and Trouble: Student Attitudes Toward AI in Programming Education. doi: [10.48550/arXiv.2508.05999](https://doi.org/10.48550/arXiv.2508.05999).

 Relying on LLMs for design or programming tasks will stunt our growth in those areas, those are skills we must maintain and improve through continuous practice.
 The following excerpt conveys how this reliance affects us:
-> [...] over-reliance on AI tools has led to a decline in confidence and skill retention, as students became less attentive to grammar rules and idea formulation, relying instead on AI to complete those tasks.
+> *[...] over-reliance on AI tools has led to a decline in confidence and skill retention, as students became less attentive to grammar rules and idea formulation, relying instead on AI to complete those tasks.*
+>
-> Budiyono, Herman.
+> **Budiyono, Herman**.
 (2025).
 Exploring long-term impact of AI writing tools on independent writing skills: A case study of Indonesian language education students.
 International Journal of Information and Education Technology, 15(5), 1003-1013.
 [10.18178/ijiet.2025.15.5.2306](https://doi.org/10.18178/ijiet.2025.15.5.2306).